tsb0601/projectt/README.md

 Currently, please see `configs/imagenet256/stage1/klvae/f_16.yaml` for an example for Stage1 and `configs/imagenet256/stage2/pixel/SID.yaml` for an example for Stage2.

 For training we'll need all the fields, but for inference we only need the definition of dataset and model.
 Additional fields are simply ignored.

+### Customization

+Define your Stage1, Stage2 models and put them in `rqvae/models/`.
+Define your connectors and put them in `rqvae/models/connectors.py`.
+Then define a config for your training recipe.
+You're then all set!

 ### Training & Testing

 To train your Stage1 Model: